dharmendraSingh80/bookstore/README.md

 - ReactJS: JavaScript library for building user interfaces
 - React Router: Library for handling routing in a React application
 - Redux: State management library for managing application state
-- CSS or CSS frameworks: Styling and design of the application
+- CSS: Styling and design of the application

 ## Installation